yadomi/apache2-php53/README.md

 Running an old version of PHP can be a little tricky without a virtual machine.
 Since PHP5.3 is no longer supported i've created this Vagrant Box to facilite the developpement of apps who need 5.3 and don't support >=5.4

-This box is also available at Atlas (formely VagrantCloud): https://atlas.hashicorp.com/Yadomi/boxes/apache2-php53

 Installation
 ------------